History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 3. Massandrovsky and others.

-Arriving on vacation in the Crimea, be sure to visit at least one of these monuments of culture and architecture.
+When you come to Crimea on vacation, be sure to visit at least one of these cultural and architectural monuments.

-Russian culture has flourished here since the time of the Great Horde (XII century), many artisans and merchants lived on the peninsula, who brought their goods from the Crimea to Moscow.
+Russian culture has flourished here since the time of the Great Horde (12th century); many artisans and traders lived on the peninsula, who brought their goods from Crimea to Moscow.

 The next century is characterized by the development of winemaking and viticulture, salt and fisheries.
-During this period, the history and nature of the Crimea becomes the object of close study.
+During this period, the history and nature of Crimea became the object of close study.

-XIX-XX centuries passed under the sign of the development of architecture.
-What are the stunning palace and park complexes erected at that time.
+The 19th and 20th centuries were marked by the development of architecture.
+Look at the stunning palace and park complexes built at that time.

 Modern history

-The beginning of the twentieth century for the peninsula was marked not only by the advent of Soviet power, the First World War, the change of power and the return of the Bolsheviks.
-At this time, the formation of the Crimea as an all-Union place for recreation took place.
-Health resorts were opened here for rest and treatment of workers.
+The beginning of the 20th century for the peninsula was marked not only by the arrival of Soviet power, the First World War, a change of power and the return of the Bolsheviks.
+At this time, the formation of Crimea as an all-Union holiday destination took place.
+Health resorts were opened here for the recreation and treatment of workers.

 Second World War caused significant damage to the architecture and infrastructure of the peninsula.
-In 1944 Crimea was liberated from German invaders.
+In 1944, Crimea was liberated from the German invaders.

-In 1954, the Soviet leadership transferred the Crimea to the Ukrainian SSR by decree.
-In 1991, a referendum was held, the results of which declared its independence.
+In 1954, the Soviet leadership transferred Crimea to the Ukrainian SSR by decree.
+In 1991, a referendum was held as a result of which its independence was proclaimed.

 In 2014, Crimea joined the Russian Federation.